Cornices/cornice/docs/source/quickstart.rst

         return True

-By default, Cornice uses a Json rendered.
+By default, Cornice uses a Json renderer.